Uniqueness and reconstruction in magnetic resonance-electrical impedance tomography (MR-EIT)

 Hyperbolic system of partial differential equations

 Magnetic resonance spectroscopy

 Showing items related by title, author, creator and subject.

-Hafalir F. S.; Oran O. F.; Gurler, N.; Ider, Y. Z. (Institute of Electrical and Electronics Engineers Inc., 2014)Images of electrical conductivity and permittivity of tissues may be used for diagnostic purposes as well as for estimating local specific absorption rate distributions.
+Hafalir, F. S.; Oran, O. F.; Gurler, N.; Ider, Y. Z. (Institute of Electrical and Electronics Engineers Inc., 2014)Images of electrical conductivity and permittivity of tissues may be used for diagnostic purposes as well as for estimating local specific absorption rate distributions.
 Magnetic resonance electrical properties tomography ...

-Algebraic reconstraction for 3D magnetic resonance-electrical impedance tomography (MREIT) using one component of magnetic flux density Ider, Y. Z.; Onart, S. (2004)Magnetic resonance-electrical impedance tomography (MREIT) algorithms fall into two categories: those utilizing internal current density and those utilizing only one component of measured magnetic flux density.
+Algebraic reconstraction for 3D magnetic resonance-electrical impedance tomography (MREIT) using one component of magnetic flux density Ider, Y. Z.; Onart, S. (Institute of Physics and Engineering in Medicine, 2004)Magnetic resonance-electrical impedance tomography (MREIT) algorithms fall into two categories: those utilizing internal current density and those utilizing only one component of measured magnetic flux density.
 The latter ...